Need to Know About Hanging Lake in Glenwood Canyon

 • There are no restrooms at the lake.

-• No cell service on the trail.
+• There is no cell service on the trail.

 • No swimming, standing on the log, or fishing at the lake.